fp7mplane/demo-infra/anomaly_detection/README.md

 # mPlane Anomaly Detection component proxy and mpAD_Reasoner

-This module contains anomaly detection component and reasoner developed utilizing mPlane SDK.
+This module contains the proxy component to run the Anomaly Detection module and the Reasoner guiding the Anomaly Detection and Diagnosis use case, developed utilizing mPlane SDK.

-Please be aware that THIS IS A BETA VERSION, MAY CONTAIN SOME BUGS.

 ## Reasoner
 The __mpadtoolreasoner__ is a Python script based on __mpcli__ and extended to run reasoning tasks triggered by __adtool.pl__ .

 ##Supervisor

-Supervisor udsed is the one provided by mPlane SDK.
+Supervisor used is the one provided by mPlane SDK.

 ##Howto